Neprav/telegram-ai-bot/README.md

 ### Interacting with the Bot

-In any Telegram chat where the bot is present:
+In any Telegram chat where the bot is present, mention the bot's name to activate it:

 ```
-User: гена, what's the best beer?
+User: гена, how are you today?
-Bot: [Cynical, informal response about beer]
+Bot: [Conversational response based on your configured personality]

-User: гена какая погода?
+User: гена tell me something interesting
-Bot: [Response in bot's characteristic style]
+Bot: [Response according to the prompt template in your config.json]
 ```

+**Note:** The actual bot responses will depend entirely on your custom `prompt_template` and personality configuration in `config.json`.
+The examples above show the activation pattern, not specific response content.

 ### Testing Locally